NVIDIA/DIGITS/examples/regression/README.md

 ## Model creation

-Now that you have a regression dataset to train on, you may create a regression model by clicking on `New Model\Images\Other` on the main page:
+Now that you have a regression dataset to train on, you will create a regression model.
+On the home page, select the `Models` tab then click `New Model>Images>Gradients` or `New Model>Images>Other`, depending on how you created the dataset.

 ![Create generic model](create-model.png)